Memory-induced active particle ratchets: Mean currents and large deviations: Discussion

 In this work we introduced a novel type of ratchet mechanism where non-zero currents are formed in a two-channel system (reminiscent of run-and-tumble dynamics) due to an asymmetry in waiting-time distributions.
 This ratchet is in the spirit of classical resetting models \cite{resetting_sabhapandit, Evans_resetting}, but instead of transitioning to an earlier configuration or current, the reset mechanism transfers the dynamics to the opposite channel.

 For the bulk of the paper, we concentrated on the case where the reorientation between channels is governed by an exponential distribution.
-Here, we showed that even if the waiting-time distributions in the forward and backward channels have the same mean it is possible to engineer positive or negative ratchet currents; we derived an explicit formula for the mean ratchet current in terms of Laplace-transformed distributions.
+Here, we showed that even if the waiting-time distributions in the forward and backward channels have the same mean it is possible to engineer positive or negative ratchet currents \footnote{Note that if the hopping in both channels were in the same direction, then switching could give an overall mean current larger than the natural (nonswitching) current in either channel; this is effectively a realisation of Parrondo's paradox \cite{Parrondo}.}; we derived an explicit formula for the mean ratchet current in terms of Laplace-transformed distributions.
 Furthermore, we were able to go beyond the typical behavior by developing a framework for computing the ratchet-current SCGF via renewal theory.
 We argued that for exponential reorientations (or indeed any light-tailed distribution for the inter-channel moves) there are no dynamical phase transitions; fluctuations away from the mean always involve contributions from both forward and backward channels.

 Finally, we applied the renewal framework to study a particular example of a ratchet with a heavy-tailed distribution of reorientation times.
 This case manifests a first-order dynamical phase transition in which large forward currents are optimally realised by the system remaining in the forward channel while large backward currents are optimally realised by remaining in the backward channel.
 Between these two phases, there is a coexistence regime for intermediate fluctuations, suggesting a whole range of typical currents that are equiprobable on the exponential scale.
 It would be interesting to investigate further structure within this regime (e.g., under a different scaling) as well as to look for examples of ratchet models which have higher-order dynamical phase transitions and therefore no phase coexistence.